Retained Earnings

 Additional Insight:

 Consistent growth in retained earnings strongly indicates a company’s financial stability and management’s effectiveness.
-It reflects the company’s ability to generate and use profits wisely, which is crucial for maintaining investor confidence.
+It reflects the company’s ability to generate and use profits wisely, crucial for maintaining investor confidence.
 Explore more on equity growth.

 Conclusion